I don’t really need a project plan if I’ve already discussed all the details with my client. Right?

 Usually, the project manager creates the project plan only after gathering feedback from the team, clients, and other stakeholders.
 Written during the project planning stage, the whole process of writing the plan requires close attention and sometimes several days of work.
 This ensures that all aspects have been covered before going into project execution.

 Most project management plans are written using a text editor and can then be printed, used, and later placed in an archive.
 But if you’d rather keep your data in the cloud, you can always go for project planning software.
-These will prevent loss of data and help you share updates and files automatically with your team.
+These will prevent data loss and help you automatically share updates and files with your team.

 The Project Plan’s Purpose